johnmn3/injest/README.md

 [Transducers](https://clojure.org/reference/transducers) are great for performing sequence transformations efficiently. `x>>` combines the efficiency of transducers with the better ergonomics of `+>>`.
 Thread performance can be further extended by automatically parallelizing work with `=>>`.

-`injest` macros achieve this by scanning forms for contiguous groups of transducers and `comp`ing them together into a function that either `sequence`s or parallel `fold`s the values flowing in the thread through the transducers.
+`injest` macros achieve this by scanning forms for transducers and `comp`ing them together into a function that either `sequence`s or parallel `fold`s the values flowing in the thread through the transducers.

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://clojurians.zulipchat.com/#streams/302003/injest)